ThoFrank/cargo-script/README.md

 <a name="compiling"></a>
 ### Manually Compiling and Installing

-`cargo-script` requires Rust 1.11 or higher to build.
+`cargo-scripter` requires Rust 1.11 or higher to build.
 Rust 1.4+ was supported prior to version 0.2.

 Once built, you should place the resulting executable somewhere on your `PATH`.
-At that point, you should be able to invoke it by using `cargo script`.
-Note that you *can* run the executable directly, but the first argument will *need* to be `script`.
+At that point, you should be able to invoke it by using `cargo scripter`.
+Note that you *can* run the executable directly, but the first argument will *need* to be `scripter`.

-If you want to run `cargo script` from a hashbang on UNIX, or via file associations on Windows, you should also install the `run-cargo-script` program somewhere on `PATH`.
+If you want to run `cargo scripter` from a hashbang on UNIX, or via file associations on Windows, you should also install the `run-cargo-scripter` program somewhere on `PATH`.

 <a name="hashbang"></a>
 ### Self-Executing Scripts

 On UNIX systems, you can use `#!/usr/bin/env run-cargo-script` as a hashbang line in a Rust script.
 If the script file is executable, this will allow you to execute a script file directly.

+There is also `run-cargo-script-force` variant for a "forced" version of `cargo scripter --force` run.

 If you are using Windows, you can associate the `.crs` extension (which is simply a renamed `.rs` file) with `run-cargo-script`.
 This allows you to execute Rust scripts simply by naming them like any other executable or script.